erinmaus/slick/README.md

 ## License

-**slick** is licensed under the MPL.
+The **slick** library is licensed under the MPL.
 See the `LICENSE` file.
 This means you can use it in your projects pretty much however you want, but any modifications to **slick** source files must be returned to the community.

+The **slick** demo (which is comprised of `main.lua` and any files in the `demo` folder) is licensed **only** under the MIT license.
+Unlike the MPL license the **slick** is licensed under, essentially you can take any code from the demos, such as the player controller, and use it in your own projects (commercial or otherwise) without having to share changes.
+See the `demo/LICENSE` file for the exact specifics.